 What Is The Criteria for Selecting Corrosion-Resistant Alloys?

-Corrosion resistance is the ability to prevent environmental deterioration by chemical or electro-chemical reaction.
+Metals that are corrosion resistant have the ability to prevent environmental deterioration by chemical or electro-chemical reaction.
 Desirable characteristics of corrosion-resistant alloys, therefore, include high resistance to overall reactions within the specific environment.

 Some of the attractive properties that a metal may feature include: